richel265/richel265/README.md

 --------------------------------------------------------------------------

 Hi, i'm Giocoliere (ofc this isn't my IRL name...i keep it private for my privacy), I'm a 18 years old guy with coding and anime passion...i'm studying code by myself for fun and cuz i enjoy it....4 years ago i started a project called Creepercraft Inc. and im still working on it all by myself
-*   🌍  I'm based in Europe...exactly in Italy
+*   🌍  I'm based in Europe, exactly in Italy
 *   🖥️  See my portfolio at [Bento](http://bento.me/giocoliere) or [Lintree](http://linktr.ee/giocoliere)
 *   ✉️  You can contact me at [giocoliere@proton.me](mailto:giocoliere@proton.me)
 *   🚀  I'm currently working on [Creepercraft](http://status.creepercraft.eu.org)